rikardbelowaverage/webscraper/README.md

 4. The data from the request is looped through and stored in a pandas dataframe.
 5. User can see a plot of likes over time for the chosen twitter handle.

-### Prerequisites:
+### Packages:
 Following packages are needed to be able to run the code: pandas requests base64
 PyQt5
 Matplotlib
+### Prerequisites:
 Twitter developer account to be able to interact with the Twitter API.
 For more information, see https://developer.twitter.com/en.

 ### Installation:
 This program has been developed and tested using Python 3.8.5.
-Should be possible to run somewhat different setup as long as the packages and python version are compatible.
+Should be possible to run somewhat different setup as long as the packages and python versios are compatible.
+The IDE and packages were run from Anaconda.
+There can be some difficulties with this as I had trouble getting the debugger to work in Spyder 5.1.5.